callthis/fiction/lab-incubated-twins.md

 <br>

->Nazis, Americans, British, and other Europeans weren't the only ones conducting advanced biochemical experiments with humans during and after World War II.
+>Nazis, Americans, British, and other Europeans weren't the only ones conducting advanced biochemical experiments on humans, during and after World War II.